usnistgov/giab-HG002-mosaic-benchmark/README.md

 # HG002 Mosaic Benchmark Set

-This repository contains the methodology used to characterize baseline mosaic variants in a [Genome In A Bottle (GIAB)](https://www.nist.gov/programs-projects/genome-bottle) reference cell line (HG002) using a trio-based approach and Strelka2 somatic caller to create a new HG002 mosaic benchmark.
+This repository contains the methodology used to characterize baseline mosaic variants in the [Genome In A Bottle (GIAB)](https://www.nist.gov/programs-projects/genome-bottle) reference cell line (HG002) using a trio-based approach and Strelka2 somatic caller to create a new HG002 mosaic benchmark.

 ## Methods Overview

 1. Establish limit of detection (LOD) using GIAB reference mixtures
 2. Generate potential mosaic list with tumor-normal callset, GIABv4.2.1 small variant germline benchmark, and GRCh38 stratifications
 3. Database creation and filtering to identify mosaic candidates
 4. Manual curation of candidates
 5. External validation to refine draft benchmark

 ## Benchmark details and usage